Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - Cultivate an interest in visiting Kerry and promote engagement with prospective tourists through the use of a contact form.
 - Provide an interactive map for site users with locations and corresponding descriptions.

-#### User Stories

-- I want to get some background information on Kerry.
-- I want to gain information on places to visit in Kerry.
-- I want to have different options on things to do and places to visit.
-- I want to view the scenery and landscape through imagery.
-- I want to be able to find social media links and resources for further information.
-- I want to see the recommended spots to visit on an interactive map.
-- I want an intuitive site navigation and design.
-- I want to see testimonials from people who have visited Kerry.

 ### 2. Scope